hallavad/AOC2020/README.md

 ## Day 12
 Didn't have time to complete it on the day but it was a fun puzzle to solve.
 A quick brainteaser to then move on to day 13

+## Day 13
+Part A was easy but part B took a while to figure out.
+Quite a bit of googleing was involved until i hade (re)understood the chinese remainder theorem and implemented it in my code.
+The resulting code however is quite efficient which i'm happy with.